combatopera/ChickoCom/readme.txt

 	0.1	08/07/97	First freeware release  of  ChickoCom  -
 				also my first ever software  release  of all  time!
 This  version  was  slightly
-				crippled and I didn't  acknowledge  some
+				lacking and I  didn't  acknowledge  some
 				people I should have done.

 	0.2	12/07/97	More escape sequences supported,  cursor